 We also analyzed predictive performance at the species level.
-For each combination of predicted food web models (i.e., curves in Figure 1b), we measured how accurately the set of prey and predators of each species were predicted also using the AUC.
-We modelled species-specific performance against how connected the focal species is and how distinct the focal species is to the species pool used to train the predictive model.
+For each combination of predicted food web models (curves in Figure 1b), we measured how accurately the set of prey and predators of each species was predicted also using the AUC and AUPRG.
+We fitted a hierarchical linear model with species-specific performance as a function of how connected the focal species is and how distinct the focal species is to the species pool used to train the predictive model (Appendix S7).
 To do this, we used species normalized degree (number of interactions divided by the maximum possible number of interactions), the functional mean pairwise distance (Mouchet et al., 2010) and distance to nearest taxon (Tucker et al., 2017).
 We quantified functional mean pairwise distance using the average Gower distance (Gower, 1971) between the focal species and all species in the food web used for calibration.
 To calculate Gower distances, we used all traits available in Etard (2020) through the function funct.dist from the R package mFD (Magneville et al., 2022).
 We quantified distance to nearest taxon as the cophenetic distance between the focal species and the closest relative in the species in the food web used for model calibration.

-Predicting species’ functional roles
+Predicting species’ roles

-Next, we were interested in how well species functional roles were predicted.
-The functional role of a species is determined by its position in the food web (Cirtwill et al., 2018), which we quantified using five metrics related to the species centrality within the food webs (number of prey, number of predators, betweenness, closeness, eigenvector centrality), two metrics related to their trophic position (trophic levels and omnivory), two module-based metrics (within-module degree and participation coefficient; Guimerà & Amaral, 2005), and the motif profile of each species (Stouffer et al., 2012).
-We detail each metric, their relation to functional role, and how they were calculated in Appendix S4.
+Next, we were interested in how well species’ roles were predicted.
+The role of a species is determined by its position in the food web (Cirtwill et al., 2018), which we quantified using five metrics related to the species’ centrality within the food web (number of prey, number of predators, betweenness, closeness, eigenvector centrality), two metrics related to their trophic position (trophic levels and omnivory), two module-based metrics (within-module degree and participation coefficient; Guimerà & Amaral, 2005), and the motif role of each species (Stouffer et al., 2012).
+We detail each metric, their relation to species’ role, and how they were calculated in Appendix S4.

-We compared each species position metric in empirical food webs to the species position in predicted food webs.
-We measured each role metric on 100 samples of the posterior distribution of predicted food webs with the mean as the best point estimate for the metric and the standard deviation as measure of uncertainty.
-For each combination of model, predicted food web, and species role metric, we fitted a linear regression between the predicted position and the empirical position and used the coefficient of determination (R²).
+We compared each species’ role metric in empirical food webs to the species’ role in predicted food webs.
+We measured each role metric on 100 draws of the posterior predictive distribution of predicted food webs.
+We used the mean across posterior draws as the best point estimate for the metric and the standard deviation as the measure of uncertainty.
+For each combination of model, predicted food web, and species’ role metric, we fitted a linear regression between the predicted role and the empirical role and calculated the coefficient of determination (R²).
 We also explored prediction biases (e.g., systematic overestimation/underestimation) using the simple linear models’ coefficients.
-We expect an intercept of zero for unbiased predictions of species role.
+We expect an intercept of zero for unbiased predictions of species’ role.
 An intercept greater than zero would suggest an overall overestimation of the role metric, whereas an intercept less than zero would suggest a systematic underestimation of the role metric.
 We expect a slope of one for perfect predictions.
 A slope less than one would suggest that the role values at the lower range are overpredicted, whereas the role values at the upper range are underpredicted (i.e., more homogeneous values across species than in the empirical food web).
 A slope greater than one would suggest the opposite (i.e., more heterogeneous values across species than in the empirical food web).

 Predicting food web properties